George Floyd protests in New York City: Incidents of excessive force

-There were several controversial interactions between police and protesters, including examples of alleged excessive force.
+There were several controversial interactions between police and protesters, including examples of excessive force.
 The Black, Latino and Asian Caucus of the New York City Council released a statement a few days into the protests saying the NYPD "[acted] with aggression towards New Yorkers who vigorously and vociferously but nonetheless peacefully advocated for justice".

 Governor Andrew Cuomo and Mayor de Blasio quickly announced investigations into several reported instances of police violence, and police actions drew criticism from several stakeholders and reporters.
 On May 30, de Blasio condemned the violence of the night before by both police and protesters.
 Cuomo spoke with de Blasio and announced an independent review by Attorney General Letitia James of actions taken during the protests that occurred on May 29.
 The following day, the mayor announced another investigation of police actions to be carried out by Corporation Counsel Jim Johnson and Department of Investigation Commissioner Margaret Garnett.
-Several officials condemned looting and violence which took place while supporting the right to peacefully protest.

 The New York Times collected videos depicting police use of force during the protests, which it published in July 2020, leading Mayor de Blasio to request investigations of the incidents.
-Upon completion of that investigation, the NYPD only considered five of the sixty-four incidents called for significant discipline such as loss of vacation days.
+The NYPD determined that only five of the sixty-four incidents warranted discipline such as taking vacation days from involved officers.
 In December 2020, the New York Department of Investigation released a 115-page report on the NYPD's response during the protests.
 The report describes a lack of training and preparedness, use of excessive force, unnecessary escalation, lack of strategy, inconsistent enforcement of the curfew, and actions taken based on misinformation.
 The same day, Mayor de Blasio released an apology for the way the protests were handled.
 According to the Attorney General's January 2021 report, officers "struck protesters with blunt instruments at least 50 times, unlawfully deployed pepper spray against protesters in at least 30 incidents, and used unreasonable force through pushing or striking protesters at least 75 times".
 As of March 2021, the Civilian Complaint Review Board (CCRB), an independent agency which investigates complaints against NYPD officers, received 297 complaints covering 2,000 allegations related to the protests.
-As of February 2023, only one officer has faced criminal charges, and that charge was dismissed as part of a restorative justice program.